 What can self-employed members do with entity regulation?

-Most other reserved and regulated legal activities require the appropriate individual authorisation as well as regulation of the firm or practice providing the service.
+All other reserved and regulated legal activities require the appropriate individual authorisation as well as regulation of the firm or practice providing the service.
 This is referred to as Entity Regulation.

 This is important for self-employed members who deliver their services through other practices or those who wish to set up as a legal firm for themselves.